 As you are aware, the implementation of NASCO's Resolutions, Agreements and Guidelines by the NASCO Parties is achieved through the preparation and submission of Implementation Plans, together with Annual Progress Reports.
-Although Denmark (in respect of the Faroe Islands and Greenland) - Faroe Islands did not submit a revised Implementation Plan for review in either 2020, 2021 or 2022, I write to remind you of the outcome of the review carried out in 2020, in light of the Enhanced Guidance from the Council of NASCO, CNL(20)55.
+Although Denmark (in respect of the Faroe Islands and Greenland) - Faroe Islands has not submit a revised Implementation Plan for review since 2019, I write to remind you of the outcome of the review carried out in 2020, in light of the Enhanced Guidance from the Council of NASCO, CNL(20)55.